NinoRisteski/well-documented-projects/README.md

 Welcome!

-I was trying to find projects with great documentation to learn how to write my own, so I decided to make a list for me, and everyone else with the same goal in mind.
+I was trying to find projects with great documentation to learn how to write my own, so I made a list for me, and everyone else with the same goal in mind.

-The goal of this repository is to highlight the importance of good documentation and to provide examples that illustrate best practices in action.
+This repository aims to highlight the importance of good documentation and provide examples that illustrate best practices in action.
 By studying these projects, you can learn how to effectively document your projects, making them more understandable, maintainable, and user-friendly.

 ## How to Use This Repository